Student Support Services

 The Bearkat OneCard Services staff provides assistance in taking ID photos, activating cards, and providing information related to student refund and payroll disbursements.
-The Bearkat OneCard office also provides passport photos to all faculty, staff, and students free of charge.
-The Bearkat OneCard office also assists with event tracking for campus events.
+The Bearkat OneCard office also provides passport photos to all faculty, staff, and students free of charge as well as assists with event tracking for campus events.
 For more information, please visit our office in the Estill Building, Suite 103, contact us by phone at (936) 294-2273, or visit Bearkat OneCard Services.

-The Career Services staff assists students and graduates of Sam Houston State University in their search for employment appropriate to their interests, skills, academic preparation, and personal aspirations.
-Opportunities and resources are provided to assist students in learning and implementing the life-long process of career exploration, career choice and ultimately, obtaining rewarding employment.
+The Career Success Center assists students, graduates, and alumni in their search for employment based on their interests, skills, academic preparation, and personal aspirations.
+Opportunities and resources are provided to assist students in learning about and developing career readiness and ultimately obtaining a rewarding career.

 - Campus Interviews with Company Recruiters

 - Reba Bock Career Closet

 The Career Success Center is located in the Academic Building IV, Suite 210.
 You can contact the Career Success Center by calling (936) 294-1713, emailing us or by visiting our website: Career Success Center.